okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ## user session context change
 `user.session.context.change`

-**Description:** This event indicates that the current session context has changed from the session context when the event was created, and that a reevaluation of policy may be required.
+**Description:** This event is triggered when the current session context has changed from the session context when the event was created, and that a reevaluation of policy may be required.
 This can indicate a security issue related to the session.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |